How to Care for your Louboutins?

 After exploring each option in-depth, it’s clear that currently there is not a perfect solution on the market for your red soles.
-Each option has pros and cons which should be weighed up depending on your individual circumstances.
+Each option has pros and cons which should be weighed up depending on your circumstances.

 If longevity and value is what you’re after than you can’t go wrong with one of the half sole protection options – TOPY, Vibram or Mirror Soles.
-These are by far our recommended choice and the best investment you’ll make in your Louboutins.
+These are by far our recommended choice and the best long-term investment you’ll make in your Louboutins.

 The clear sole protectors while aesthetically superior are not a practical solution for your soles.
 These are expensive (reoccuring costs), hazardous and potentially damaging to your soles.

 Another option is to wear your Louboutins in before deciding to have your soles repainted or resoled with half rubber sole protection.